 Sorghum truly is an ancient grain, with reports of remains found in the Nabta Playa archaeological site in the Western Desert, southern Egypt dating back to 8000 B.C.E.
 Easy to grow, sorghum is among the most efficient crops in conversion of solar energy and use of water.
 Approximately 7.7 million acres of sorghum were planted in the United States, the largest producer of the grain.

-Sorghum is the primary flour in ZAP (Zena’s All-Purpose flour blend), which is used in all recipes, including breads, pizza crusts, muffins, cookies, biscotti and more.
+Sorghum is the primary flour in ZAP (Zena’s All-Purpose gluten free flour blend), which is used in all recipes, including breads, pizza crusts, muffins, cookies, biscotti and more.

 Rich in nutrients, quinoa is commonly considered to be a grain, but is actually the seed of a plant related to beets, chard and spinach.
 Once regarded as “the gold of the Incas”, quinoa is a complete protein.
 It includes all nine essential amino acids, including lysine, which is essential for tissue growth and repair.

 Quinoa is also rich in history.
 While relatively new to North America, quinoa has been cultivated in the Andean mountain regions of Bolivia, Chile and Peru for more than 5,000 years.
 Archeological evidence indicates that wilder variations of quinoa were cultivated in this same region as long ago as 9,000 years.

 In the 16th century, Spanish conquerors destroyed the fields in which quinoa was grown.
 They banned the Incas from growing quinoa because of its association with non-Christian ceremonies.
 Punishment included sentencing the offenders to death.
 The Incas were forced to grow corn and potatoes instead.
 However some wild quinoa continued to grow, allowing for a small amount to be cultivated.
 Secret quinoa…